-So what are bioflavonoids good for?
+So how do these phytonutrients help the body?
 For starters, they can improve cardiovascular health.
 Researchers in both Europe and the United States examined the relationship between dietary flavonoid intake and cardiovascular disease.
 They found that higher intakes of each flavonoid subclass were associated with a lower risk of cardiovascular problems.
+(1)

 2. Reduce Varicose Veins

 Benefits of bioflavonoids include the ability to reduce varicose veins.
 Up to 60% of women, as well as men, suffer from varicose veins.
 One type of flavonoid in particular, called rutin, works to support the walls of the veins.
 Studies have shown that rutin can help relieve swelling and pain caused by varicose veins.
 To get your daily dose of rutin, add citrus fruits, buckwheat, and asparagus to your diet.
 (2)